American Premier League: Seasons

 On 13 September 2021, the American Premier League's inaugural tournament kicked off with an opening ceremony.
 The tournament started on 20 September with three back-to-back matches every day.
-Premium Afghans emerged champions of American Premier League 2023 as they beat Premium Indians in the final of the tournament (1st January) at Moosa Stadium in Texas.
+Premium Afghans emerged champions of American Premier League 2023 as they beat Premium Indians in the final of the tournament (1 January) at Moosa Stadium in Texas.

-The 2nd edition of the American Premier League was held In Moosa Stadium in Texas.The tournament started on December 19th with first editions Champions Windees challenged The Americans.
+The 2nd edition of the American Premier League was held in Moosa Stadium in Texas.
+The tournament started on December 19 with first editions Champions Windees challenged The Americans.
 The second season of the American Premier League brought the cricket craze to the America.
 Many International and Local stars drafted for the tournament.

 Some of the big names were such as, Ben Cutting, Samit Patel, Aron Jones, Sohail Tanveer, Mohammad Irfan, Usman Ghani, Akel Hussain, Rakhem Cornwal, William Perkens, Hayden Walsh, Mehran Khan, Ravi Bopara, Stephen Wiig, Gerhard Erasmus and more.

-The 2024 season is scheduled to take place from December 19 to 31.
+The 2024 season was scheduled to take place from December 19 to 31.
+It was cancelled and no matches have occurred since December 31, 2023.